yvrjsharma/gradio/guides/05_chatbots/03_agents-and-tool-usage.md

 ```

 This creates a chatbot that:
-- Supports both plain text and PDF documents for Claude to cite from
+- Supports both plain text and multiple PDF documents for Claude to cite from
 - Displays Citations in collapsible sections using our `metadata` feature
 - Shows source quotes directly from the given documents